Riley-Py/UWaterloo-Work/EARTH 121/Week 7/Non-Renewable Resources.md

 ## Fossil Fuels
 - Hydrocarbon (compound of hydrogen + carbon) that originated from organic matter that is used as a fuel
 	- Examples are Coal, Oil, Gas, Natural gas
+- Provide large amounts of energy when burned
+- Diagram of products got by crud
 ### Formation of Fossil Fuels
 - Oil is from aquatic organisms, while coal is from plants
 - Fossil fuels form after organic matter is buried under Earth's surface